nazariyg/Phred/README.md

 Phred gathers practically all of the PHP's functionality related to files and puts it into a single class, which is [CFile](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CFile.html) (alias `Fl`).
 The class lets you check on files and directories as to whether they exist and on their attributes, read from and write to files, create files and directories, copy, move, rename, and delete files and directories, list items in directories, and search for items in directories with wildcards or regular expressions.

-An object of the CFile class represents a file accessor that let you perform sequential read/write operations on a file.
+An object of the CFile class represents a file accessor that lets you perform sequential read/write operations on a file.
 By creating a file accessor, you open a file for a session of read/write operations on its contents.
 Any such accessor keeps track of the current reading/writing position, which is measured in bytes and points to the byte starting at which the next portion of data is going to be read from or written to.

 Another class that falls into this category is [CFilePath](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CFilePath.html) (alias `Fp`).
 This class lets you extract file and directory names out of paths, get to know the name of the directory that is parent to a file or directory, extract file extensions, combine path components together, as well as normalize paths.

 With Phred, any method that takes as a parameter a path to a file or directory can contain an alias to a Phred-specific directory and any such alias will be automatically resolved to the actual directory path by the method.
-For example, if a path contains "{{PHRED_PATH_TO_APP}}" in it, this alias will be replaced with the absolute path to the Application directory that is located inside the Phred's root directory.
-The names of the Phred's directory aliases can be found in Bootstrap/Paths.php.
+For example, if a path contains "{{PHRED_PATH_TO_APP}}" in it, this alias will be replaced with the absolute path to the `Application` directory that is located inside the Phred's root directory.
+The names of the Phred's directory aliases can be found in `Bootstrap/Paths.php`.

 ## Omnivorous JSON

-JSON is an essential elements of many web sites and web applications.
+JSON is an essential element of many web sites and web applications.
 Severs use the JSON format to communicate data with user clients and mobile apps in the form of JavaScript-like objects and arrays.
 JSON is also the communication language used by many web-bases API, not all of which follow the standard strictly.
 The JSON decoding and encoding is implemented by the [CJson](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CJson.html) class (alias `Jn`).

 Previously, PHP would force you into making an ambiguous choice about how a JSON object should be represented in the PHP world, either as a PHP object or an associative array.
 Although the choice is far from being clear, it may look like the PHP's associative array would be a bit more optimal pick since a JSON object is an associative array for all intents and purposes.
 But then again, if the JSON data happens to contain arrays, both JSON objects and JSON arrays would end up being represented by the very same PHP type, which defies the separation of associative and simple arrays in JSON.